python-elective-kea/spring2024/source/ses4.rst

    `Fill out this questionary and hand it in latest friday the 23rd of February 16.00. <https://kea-fronter.itslearning.com/LearningToolElement/ViewLearningToolElement.aspx?LearningToolElementId=1214815>`_

 Todays reading materials, exercises and hand-in is your first **mandatory assignment**.
 You should study the topics on your own, or in groups if you prefere.
-In the end you should fill out a questionary which should be handed in on Fronter latest.
+In the end you should fill out a questionary which should be handed in on Fronter.
 The hand-in is the formal submission of the mandatory, and will be evaluated as "passed" or "non-passed".

 The topics today will be about modules in Python.
 You will create your own modules, learn how to use Python's built-in modules and work with 3rd party modules.
 You will also work with files in different formats like text, json and sqllite files.